hiocas/EavesDrop/Contributions.md

 #### Small Stuff
-Please note that for modifying any of the existing content in the next catagories we will need some votes to help us decide if it's actually wanted.
+Please note that for modifying any of the existing content in the next categories we will need some votes to help us decide if it's actually wanted.
 For new content it's a lot more loose.
 <details>
 <summary>Tag Icons</summary>